The US Surrogacy Law Map™

-Do courts grant pre-birth parentage orders?
+Do courts grant pre-birth parentage orders in Missouri?

 No. Missouri currently follows the old Uniform Parentage Act (UPA) on artificial insemination, which permits a petition to be filed before the birth, but requires any court order to wait until after the birth.
 Parties may request a preliminary hearing to resolve issues regarding parentage before the birth so that a parentage order may be signed soon after birth.
 Through this methodology, attorneys have been successful in establishing parentage of children born in Missouri by surrogacy.